Zefevr/StreamZF/README.md

 2. CRUD:

     Logged in users can edit / create / delete their streams.
-    Not logged users can only see the list of streams and watch them
+    Not logged users can only see (Get) the list of streams and watch them

 3. Streaming: